sakshamlama1/Portfolio/README.md

 # Portfolio Website

-This is my personal portfolio website built with React, Tailwind CSS, and Framer Motion to showcase my projects, skills, and experience.
+This is my personal portfolio website built with React and Tailwind CSS to showcase my projects, skills, and experience.

 ## Features